chrisruenes1/LCMotive/README.md

 end
 ````

 It is also easy to set up association methods between objects.
 Simple methods such as belongs_to or has_many are available, as are more complex ones such as has_one_through.
-To enable the latter, each object stores on it one or multiple assoc_options, which keep track of the data that relates the object to others.
+To enable the latter, each object stores on it one or more assoc_options, which keep track of the data that relates the object to others.

 ````Ruby
 class AssocOptions